dleehr/terraform-provider-aap/docs/index.md

 ### Optional

 - `host` (String) AAP Server URL.
-Can also be configured using the AAP_HOSTNAME environment variable.
+Can also be configured using the `AAP_HOSTNAME` environment variable.
 - `insecure_skip_verify` (Boolean) If true, configures the provider to skip TLS certificate verification.
-Can also be configured by setting the AAP_INSECURE_SKIP_VERIFY environment variable.
+Can also be configured by setting the `AAP_INSECURE_SKIP_VERIFY` environment variable.
 - `password` (String, Sensitive) Password to use for basic authentication.
 Ignored if token is set.
-Can also be configured by setting the AAP_PASSWORD environment variable.
+Can also be configured by setting the `AAP_PASSWORD` environment variable.
 - `timeout` (Number) Timeout specifies a time limit for requests made to the AAP server.
 Defaults to 5 if not provided.
 A Timeout of zero means no timeout.
+Can also be configured by setting the `AAP_TIMEOUT` environment variable
 - `token` (String, Sensitive) Token to use for token authentication.
-Can also be configured by setting the AAP_TOKEN environment variable.
+Can also be configured by setting the `AAP_TOKEN` environment variable.
 - `username` (String) Username to use for basic authentication.
 Ignored if token is set.
-Can also be configured by setting the AAP_USERNAME environment variable.
+Can also be configured by setting the `AAP_USERNAME` environment variable.

 ## Authentication Methods

 The provider supports multiple authentication methods with Red Hat Ansible Automation Platform (AAP).
-Token Authentication is the recommend method, since users can manage tokens for specific automations (e.g. Terraform), limit token access, and have full control over token lifecycle.
+Token Authentication is the recommend method, since users can manage tokens for specific integrations (e.g. Terraform), limit token access, and have full control over token lifecycle.

 For more information on creating tokens, see [Red Hat Ansible Automation Platform 2.5 - Access management and Authentication](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.5/html/access_management_and_authentication/gw-token-based-authentication#proc-controller-apps-create-tokens) for AAP 2.5+ or [Red Hat Ansible Automation Platform 2.4 - Managing Users in automation controller](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.4/html/automation_controller_user_guide/assembly-controller-users#proc-controller-user-tokens) for AAP 2.4.